Today’s topic is going to be the first part in a series of basically how to do childcare market research from scratch.

-One of the things that I’m definitely seeing a rise in even with this economy and all the uncertainty is a rise in small business people.
+One of the things that I’m definitely seeing a rise in even with this economy and uncertainty is a rise in small business people.
 If people are getting laid off, if they’re becoming unemployed, losing jobs, or being furloughed, they tend to turn to entrepreneurship.
 Now, not everyone does.
 However, everyone’s got a unique ability, a unique skill that can be translated into some kind of business.
 Whether that business is online or offline, it really doesn’t matter.

-The messages are going to be generic in the sense that the approach I take to market a business is the same whether it’s a childcare center or you’re looking at opening up something like a Mosquito Joe franchise (which I think that that’s going to be a booming industry, something I am also looking at right now).
+The messages are going to be generic in the sense that the approach I take to market a business is the same.
+Whether it’s a childcare center or you’re looking at opening up something like a Mosquito Joe franchise (which I think that that’s going to be a booming industry, something I am also looking at right now).

 STEP ONE: RESEARCH